dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 25.5.1.4. `dafny build` {#sec-dafny-build}

-The `dafny build` command runs `dafny translate` and then compiles the result into an executable artifact for the target platform, such as a `.exe` or `.dll`. or executable `jar`, or just the source code for an interpreted language.
+The `dafny build` command runs `dafny translate` and then compiles the result into an executable artifact for the target platform, such as a `.exe` or `.dll`. or executable `.jar`, or just the source code for an interpreted language.
-As with `dafny trnaslate`, all the previous phases are also executed, including verification (unless `--no-verify` is a command-line argument).
+As with `dafny translate`, all the previous phases are also executed, including verification (unless `--no-verify` is a command-line argument).

 There are no additional options for `dafny build` beyond those for `dafny translate` and the previous compiler phases.